-More serious side effects of Copaxone can include:
+Alcohol can also aggravate more serious side effects of Copaxone.
+They include:

-Alcohol could increase these side effects.
-For example, alcohol pulls water out of your body, which can change your blood pressure or heart rate.
-This can also make it more difficult to fight off infections.
+Did you know?
+Alcohol pulls water out of your body, which can change your blood pressure or heart rate.
+This can make it more difficult to fight off infections.

-If you have a special occasion coming up and want to enjoy a toast with family and friends, talk to your doctor first about your risks of consuming alcohol with Copaxone.
-The decision is up to every individual.
+If you have a special occasion coming up and want to enjoy a toast with family and friends, first talk to your doctor about the risks of consuming alcohol with Copaxone.
+Ultimately, the decision to drink or to avoid alcohol is up to the individual with MS.

-If your side effects from Copaxone are difficult to manage, your doctor may be able to change your dose schedule.
-If this drug doesn’t completely manage your MS symptoms, you may need additional treatment or you may want to talk about other treatments that may help with your MS.
+If the drug doesn’t help you completely manage your MS symptoms, you may need additional treatment.
+You may also want to talk about other treatments that may help with your MS.